 CLF2 is located close to the southern property boundary of the Main Quarry and is approximately 700 m from the southern limit of the extraction face.
 The water levels at CLF2 have historically shown influences from aggregate extraction.
 However, since the Storage Reservoir has been used consistently, the groundwater levels at CLF2 have remained relatively stable, showing seasonal fluctuations but no apparent influences from aggregate extraction.
-Monitoring of CLF2 is no longer possible as the well casing has reportedly failed.
-Repairs to CLF2 are not recommended at this time, as adequate water level monitoring data is provided by the remaining wells CLF3, CLF4 and CLF5.
+Monitoring of CLF2 ceased in 2020 as the well casing has reportedly failed.
+Adequate water level monitoring data is provided by the remaining wells CLF3, CLF4 and CLF5.